-When it comes to the pairing of oregano, it typically forms a symbiotic relationship with companion plants, benefiting equally from each other.
+When it comes to pairing oregano, it usually forms a mutually beneficial partnership with companion plants, where both parties benefit equally from each other.

 After all, the companion plant should add some value to the herb without competing, crowding, or cutting off sunlight even partially.